autocrypt/protected-headers/draft-protected-headers.in.md

 As such, a user sending end-to-end encrypted e-mail may inadvertently leak sensitive material in the Subject line.

-If the user's MUA uses Protected Headers and obscures the Subject header as described in {{encrypted-subject}} then they can avoid this breach of confidentiality.
+If the user's MUA uses Protected Headers and obscures the Subject header as described in {{confidential-subject}} then they can avoid this breach of confidentiality.

-Signature Replay
+Signature Replay {#signature-replay}
 ----------------

 Messages without Protected Headers may be subject to a signature replay attack.